awojidetola/Udacity-Data-Analysis-ND/PISA 2012 Analysis/README.md

 +	Examine how well students have learned the school curriculum
 +	How prepared students are for life beyond school.

-## Dataset
+##

-The dataset used for this analysis can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).
+The dataset used for this analysis can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip).

 + The data used was obtained from the PISA 2012 Assesment and contains the responses of over 500,000 students (15-year olds).
 + The survey spread across 65 countries.